Ravine des Casoars Wilderness Protection Area

-Ravine Des Casoars Wilderness Protection Area is a protected area located on the west end of Kangaroo Island in South Australia about 80 km west of Kingscote.
+Ravine Des Casoars Wilderness Protection Area is a protected area on the west end of Kangaroo Island in South Australia, about 80 km west of Kingscote.
 It was established in 1993 on land previously part of the Flinders Chase National Park.

 Description

 Location

-Ravine des Casoars Wilderness Protection Area is located at the north-western end of Kangaroo Island in South Australia approximately 80 km west of Kingscote.
+Ravine des Casoars Wilderness Protection Area is located at the north-western end of Kangaroo Island in South Australia, approximately 80 km west of Kingscote.
 It is located within the gazetted localities of Cape Borda and Flinders Chase.

 Extent

-The wilderness protection area occupies a parcel of land which is bounded to the south by the West Bay Road and the West Melrose Track, to the east by the West End Highway, the north in part by the Playford Highway and the remainder being the coastline down to mean low water mark from the cove known as Harvey's Return in the north-east to West Bay in the west.
-The coastline boundary, however, does exclude the former lighthouse reserve at Cape Borda which is part of the Flinders Chase National Park.
+The wilderness protection area is bounded to the south by the West Bay Road and the West Melrose Track, to the east by the West End Highway, and the north in part by the Playford Highway.
+The remainder is the coastline, down to the mean low water mark, from the cove known as Harvey's Return in the north-east, to West Bay in the west.
+The coastline boundary excludes the former lighthouse reserve at Cape Borda, which is part of the Flinders Chase National Park.